Welcome 2012! Smoked Salmon Crisps with Lemon Wasabi Cream Cheese and My Top 5 Recipes of 2011

 4. While tuiles are cooling, make the lemon wasabi cream cheese topping.
 In a medium bowl combine the softened cream cheese, salt, wasabi powder (if using), white pepper and heavy cream.
 Beat until smooth and fluffy Stir in the lemon zest and place into a piping bag with the tip of your choice, or a ziplock bag with one end snipped off.
 You can just spoon it on each salmon crisp if you prefer.
 Set aside.

 5. Make the smoked salmon topping.
 In a medium bowl, combine the salmon with the shallot, chopped chives, lemon zest and a pinch of white pepper.
-Spoon the salmon onto the tuiles and top with a dollop or piping of the lemon wasabi cream cheese.
+Spoon the salmon onto the tuiles and top with a small spoonful or piping of the lemon wasabi cream cheese.
 Garnish each crisp with a few snipped chives.
-Make Ahead – The tuiles can be stored in an airtight container at room temperature for up to 2 days.
+Make Ahead - The tuiles can be stored in an airtight container at room temperature for up to 2 days.

 Happy New Year!!
 Thanks for the idea…I made salmon gravlax for New Year’s Eve dinner (that was last night here) and I have leftovers, perfect for these tuiles!